francocruces/MioConnect/README.md

 * `myohw.py`: A partial transcription of myohw.h file released by Thalmic Labs Inc.

+# Turn off Myo
+The protocol provides the `deep_sleep` command (see `myohw`), according to the release notes, the armband will go into a state with basically everything off and can stay in that state for months.
+The only way to turn it back on is plugging it via USB (as MyoConnect would).

 # Issues

 * Not tested on Linux or OS X, but should work the same way.